lucaspatraodev/lucaspatraodev/README.md

 ## 🕒 What I'm Currently Doing

-* 🔭 Full Stack Developer | Systems Analysis and Development Student @ Universidade Anhaguera
+* 🔭 Full Stack Developer @ Grupo Rubi | Systems Analysis and Development Student @ Universidade Anhaguera
 * 💼 Constantly pushing boundaries and mastering new technologies
 * ❤️ Passionate about crafting elegant solutions and turning ideas into reality